Small business bookkeeping: your simple guide

 Bookkeeping and accounting are related but different.
 Understanding the distinction helps you know what tasks to handle yourself and when to call in an expert.

 Bookkeeping focuses on recording daily transactions.
-You're tracking sales, expenses, and payments as they happen.
+You're tracking income and expenses as they happen.

 Accounting interprets that financial data.
-An accountant analyzes your records to prepare tax returns, create financial statements, and provide strategic advice.
+An accountant analyzes your records to prepare tax returns and financial statements.
+They also provide strategic advice.

 Bookkeeping captures the details, and accounting makes sense of them.
-Most small business owners handle their own bookkeeping with software, then work with an accountant for tax time and bigger financial decisions.
+Most small business owners handle their own bookkeeping with software.
+They bring in an accountant for tax time and bigger financial decisions.
+Learn more about small business accounting to understand the full picture.

 Why small businesses need bookkeeping

-• Cash flow visibility: shows when payments are due and when money is coming in, so you can avoid cash crunches
+- Cash flow visibility: shows when payments are due and when money is coming in, so you can avoid cash crunches.
+A 2024 survey found that 60% of Canadian small and medium-sized enterprises (SMEs) face ongoing cash flow challenges.
+Delayed invoicing and late payments were the top reasons cited.

 Bookkeeping methods explained

 Before you start bookkeeping, you'll need to choose your methods.
-You'll need to decide two things that will shape how you record transactions.
+There are two key decisions that shape how you record transactions.

 Cash vs accrual accounting